kellydern/codepath-assignment1/README.md

 Required: User can follow the sign in flow.<br>
 Required: User can tap the area for "Having trouble signing in?"<br>
 Required: User can log out from the Settings screen.<br>

 Optional: Add a detail view for one of the files and implement favoriting the file.
 User can then unclick the button. <br>
-Notes:

-Walkthrough of all user stories:
+<b>Walkthrough of all user stories:</b>

 <img src="https://github.com/kellydern/codepath-assignment1/blob/master/codepath-assignment1.gif">